OŚWIĘCIM

 Chapter Eleven

-Max wrapped his coat tighter around him against the biting wind.
+Max wrapped his coat tighter around himself against the biting wind.
 He also didn't want the SS to know about the bread he had hidden beneath it.
 A full loaf.
 He had found it on the train, wrapped in a shawl beside a dead woman.
 She wouldn't need it anymore.
 A few weeks ago, the sight of her might have bothered him, but he'd seen many such bodies now.
 Death was easy in Auschwitz.
 It was survival that was hard.

 The kapo took them by the quarantine camp before heading back.
 The flood lights from the outer fence lit it in an eerie glow.
 Max glanced in as he passed, hoping to see that Vláďa was still well.
 Well enough, anyway.
 He counted the barracks as he passed until he found Vláďa's.
 There were several men still milling about in front of the barracks, but Max didn't recognize any of them.
 He could see the Blockälteste though.
 He stomped around, yelling incoherent commands and smacking those prisoners he could reach.